Haivision/srt/docs/features/latency.md

 The DRIFT
 =========

+The DRIFT is a measure of the variance over time of the base time.
-The DRIFT, for simplifyint the calculations above, should be treated as 0, which is the initial state.
-In time, however, it gets changed basing on the value of the Arrival Time Deviation:
+To simplify the calculations above, DRIFT is considered to be 0, which is the initial state.
+In time, however, it changes based on the value of the Arrival Time Deviation:

 * `ATD[x] = ATS[x] - ETS[x]`